Last updated: June 16, 2026. Lineups remain projected until official team sheets are released.

 Iraq vs Norway Player Props

-- Erling Haaland anytime scorer: Around -180.
-This is the clearest player prop on the board, but the number is short enough that it may be better used in a bet builder than played alone.
+- Erling Haaland anytime scorer: Now as short as -250 in some markets.
+This is still the clearest player prop on the board, but the price is too short for everyone.
+It works better in a same-game parlay or as part of a Norway-focused bet builder.

 - Martin Ødegaard assist: A sensible plus-money prop if available.
 Norway should have long spells of possession, and Ødegaard is the player most likely to supply the final pass.